Physiologist

 Create job alert

-I am looking for a Wellbeing Physiologist in the Birmingham / Coventry area to support the on-site health and wellbeing service.
-This peripatetic role also involves working with a diverse range of clients across the UK to deliver and develop a Wellbeing service that meets business and client objectives.
-The successful candidate will work closely with the Senior Wellbeing Physiologist to ensure the effective delivery of health and wellbeing initiatives.
-This role requires a proactive, client-focused individual qualified to at least degree level (or equivalent) in Sports Science, Health Science, Exercise Physiology, or related fields, with experience in sports, medical, health, wellbeing or fitness environments.
+I am seeking a Wellbeing Physiologist to join and work with our dynamic, growing multidisciplinary team to support the on-site health and wellbeing service at one of our well-known key client's sites.
+The successful candidate will work closely with the Senior Wellbeing Physiologist to ensure the effective delivery of our key wellbeing services, including the functional restoration programme (FRP), health coaching and health screening.
+This role requires a proactive, client-focused individual qualified to at least degree level (or equivalent) in Sports Therapy, Physiotherapy, Exercise Physiology or related fields, with experience in sports, medical, health, wellbeing or fitness environments.
 The candidate must have a sound understanding of human physiology, exercise, biochemistry, anatomy/biomechanics, psychology, or nutrition, and be committed to driving positive health outcomes.

 Key Responsibilities